 5. Operating case with pump B operating and pump A Stand by (W+T4+P1 OPE)

-6. Operating case with total system in minimum design temperature ( W+T5+P1 OPE)
+6. Operating case with the total system in minimum design temperature ( W+T5+P1 OPE)

 Next all normal load cases like static seismic, static wind, etc are to be built as per stress analysis or flexibility specification.

-When pump A is in operating condition and pump B stand by then normal pipe operating temperature has to be inserted till Tee connection for pump A and ambient temperature will be the input input for pump B as shown in Fig. 4.
-Similarly reverse the input when pump B is operating.
+When pump A is in operating condition and pump B stand by, the normal pipe operating temperature has to be inserted till Tee connection for pump A and ambient temperature will be the input for pump B as shown in Fig. 4.
+Similarly, reverse the input when pump B is operating.

 After equipment is modeled completely start modeling the piping following dimensions from piping isometric drawings.
 Try to make a closed system.
 Normally pump lines are connected to some vessel, tank or heat exchangers.
 So it will create a close system.
 Then run the analysis to check stresses, displacements and loads.

 Once Caesar completes its iteration process we can see the output results in output window.
-At nozzles (the nodes which we anchored with a cnode) we can check the force values.
+At nozzles (the nodes which we anchored with a CNode) we can check the force values.
 These values we have to compare with the allowable values.
 If the actual values are less than the allowable values then the nozzle is safe.
-Otherwise we have the make changes in supporting or routing to bring the nozzle load values within allowables.
+Otherwise, we have the make changes in supporting or routing to bring the nozzle load values within allowable.
 A sample output restraint is provided in Fig. 5 for your reference.

-As can be seen from the above figure that we are checking nozzle loads in load case 2, 4, 5 and 6.
-For rotary equipments normally nozzle qualification in design or upset temperature is not required.
+As can be seen from the above figure that we are checking nozzle loads in load cases 2, 4, 5 and 6.
+For rotary equipment, normally nozzle qualification in design or upset temperature is not required.

-Now we have to make one separate caesar file and we have to check sustained displacement at nozzle at WNC (weight no content) case.
+Now we have to make one separate caesar file and we have to check sustained displacement at the nozzle at WNC (weight no content) case.
 This checking will ensure proper alignment of piping flange and equipment nozzle flange.
-For detailed analysis steps follow this link: http://www.whatispiping.com/alignment-check-methodology
+For detailed alignment check analysis steps, follow this link: https://www.whatispiping.com/alignment-check-methodology

-Always remember to provide first piping support from pump nozzle as an adjustable support (or a spring support) to aid in alignment.
+Always remember to provide first piping support from pump nozzle as adjustable support (or a spring hanger support) to aid in alignment.